astreum/whitepaper/README.md

 ## Introduction

 An accounts based blockchain with storage and compute protocols is presented in this paper.
-A motivation for such a blockchain is to build a better crypto experience with standards for building trusted smart contracts and price mechanisms for currency stability.
+A motivation for such a blockchain is to build a better blockchain for building trusted smart contracts and price mechanisms for currency stability.

-As a blockchain, we benefit from trustless consensus and from the use of cryptography with permissionless access and great security for users.
-This empowers anyone in the world with uncensored access and benefit from the blockchain.
+As a blockchain, we benefit from trustless consensus, permissionless access and great security for users, which empowers anyone in the world with uncensored access and benefit from the platform.

 The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

-Astreuos aims to be a competitive and viable platform for powerful Web 3.0 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.
+Astreuos aims to be a competitive Layer 1 platform for Web 3.0 services by:

-Astreuos empowers Web 3.0 developers to:

-- create powerful experiences that interface with astreuos nodes for transactions, storage and compute.
-- host applications, static sites and media content on the `Nebula` protocol.
-- perform compute workflows on the `Reactor` protocol.
+- offering native value, storage and compute services on the blockchain
+- pricing services in a single currency
+- implementing a pricing mechanism that promotes currency stability

 ## Contents